AlessioCasco/automerge/README.md

   -h, --help            show this help message and exit --config_file CONFIG_FILE
-                        JSON file holding the GitHub access token, default is .config.json --approve_all         Approves all PRs that match the prefixes in the config
+                        JSON file holding the GitHub access token, default is .config.json --approve_all         Approves all PRs that match the filters in the config
 ```

 ### Python